dbconfession78/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

 ..* `standard library functions`

 ## File Descriptions
-- `lists.h`: Header file containing 1 stucture and the prototypes for the programs functions
+- `holberton.h`: contains the prototypes for each corresponding .c function file
-	- `lists_s`: a structure with one string, one unsigned int and a new struct pointing to the next structure in the link list
-	- `XXXX`: XXX

-- 0-XXX.c: XXX
+- `0-binary_to_uint.c`: function file that converts base-2 to base-10
+- `1-print_binary.c`: converts from base-10 to base-2
+- '2-get_bit.c`: fetches bit value at a specified index
+- `3-set-bit.c`: sets the value of a specified bit point
+- `4-clear_bit.c`: sets the value of a specified bit to 0
+- `5-flip_bits.c`: counts how many bits between two numbers need be swapped in order for them to match

 ## Author